 - Section 17.6.
 Physical Fitness Requirements.
 In order to maintain and improve efficiency in the Police Department, to best protect the public and to reduce insurance costs and risks, the Village may establish a reasonable physical program, which shall include individualized goals.
 While employees may be required to participate in any such program, no employee will be disciplined for failure to meet any goals that may be established as long as the employee makes a good faith effort to meet any such goals.
 Before any such program is implemented, the Village shall review and discuss the program at a Labor Management Meeting. - Section 17.7.
 Drug and Alcohol Testing.
 The Village may require an employee to submit to urine and/or blood tests if the Village determines there is reasonable suspicion for such testing and as part of an employee's triennial physical.
+In order to comply with 50 ILCS 727/1-25, any employee who discharges his firearm causing injury or death to a person or persons during the performance of their duty must submit to drug and alcohol testing by the end of the covered members' shift or tour of duty.
 There shall be no random testing.

-The Village shall use only licensed clinical laboratories for such testing and shall be responsible for maintaining a proper chain of custody.
+The Village shall use only licensed and accredited clinical laboratories for such testing and shall be responsible for maintaining a proper chain of custody.
 The taking of urine samples shall not be witnessed unless there is reasonable suspicion to believe that the employee is tampering with the testing procedure.
 If the first test results in a positive finding, a confirmatory test (GC/MS or a scientifically accurate equivalent) shall be conducted.
 An initial positive test result shall not be submitted to the Village unless the confirmatory test result is also positive as to the same sample.
 Upon request, the Village shall provide an employee with a copy of any test results which the Village receives with respect to such employee.